JoshuaMaina18/w3schools-test.github.io/README.md

 This repository is built step by step in the tutorial.

-It now inc;udes steps for github
+It now includes steps for github